 This post includes affiliate links.
 If you decide to make a purchase through my link, I might get a small commission for it at no additional cost to you.
 Thank you for supporting Upcycle This DIY That!

 This rustic Christmas wreath is simple and can be made in less than 20 min.
-So save you some money this year and make one yourself.
+So save yourself some money this year and make one yourself.

 YOU MAY ALSO BE INTERESTED IN: